kej715/DtCyber/README.md

 many types of machines and operating systems that can host it.
 Some of the most commonly used ones are:

-- **Makefile.linux32** A *makefile* for 32-bit Linux systems that produces a 32-bit
+- **Makefile.linux32** A generic *makefile* for 32-bit Linux systems that produces a 32-bit
     *DtCyber* executable.
-- **Makefile.linux64** A *makefile* for Linux systems that produces a 64-bit *DtCyber* executable.
+- **Makefile.linux64** A generic *makefile* for Linux systems that produces a 64-bit *DtCyber* executable.
 - **Makefile.linux64-armv8** A *makefile* for ARM-based Linux systems (e.g.,
-    Raspberry Pi running 32-bit OS) that produces a 64-bit executable.
+    Raspberry Pi running 32-bit OS) that produces a 64-bit executable optimized for the ARMv8 architecture.
-- **Makefile.linux64-armv8-a** A *makefile* for ARM-based Linux systems running a 64-bit OS (e.g., Raspberry Pi4 running 64-bit Linux) that produces a 64-bit executable.
+- **Makefile.linux64-armv8-a** A *makefile* for ARM-based Linux systems running a 64-bit OS (e.g., Raspberry Pi4 running 64-bit Linux) that produces a 64-bit executable optimized for the ARMv8-A architecture (e.g. RPi 4 and RPi 5).
-- **Makefile.macosx** A *makefile* for 64-bit, Intel-based MacOS systems.
+- **Makefile.macosx** A *makefile* for 64-bit macOS systems.

 Project (*DtCyber.vcxproj*) and solution definition (*DtCyber.sln*) files are provided for Microsoft Visual Studio too.

+You should also install [Node.js](https://nodejs.org/) on your build system.
+This enables various automation tools and helper applications supporting DtCyber.
+See [BUILDING.README.md](BUILDING.README.md) for platform-specific information about installation and usage of Node.js.

-For example, to build the simulator on MacOS, execute the following command:
+For example, to build the simulator on macOS, execute the following command:

 >`make -f Makefile.macosx all`